 A Miranda warning contains the gist of the following: "You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have a right to an attorney.
 If you cannot afford an attorney, one will be appointed for you."

-Learning how these words can affect the case against you may enable you to better defend yourself against the charges.
+Learning how the Miranda Rights words can affect the case against you may enable you to better defend yourself against the charges.

 Back in 1966, the United States Supreme Court heard the case of Miranda v.
 Arizona.
 The result of that landmark court case was Miranda rights intended as protection for defendants' Fifth Amendment right not to be compelled to answer self-incriminating questions by the police.

-The wording of Miranda rights may differ slightly as long as they convey the same meaning.
+The Miranda Rights wording may differ slightly as long as they convey the same meaning.
 If you are not a native English speaker, the arresting officer must translate the Miranda warning to a language you clearly understand.

 This frequently catches defendants off guard, as Miranda rights do not apply until an arrest is made.
 What that means is that cops can ask you whatever they want to while investigating an alleged crime up until they arrest you.
 But they have to let you know that your answers are voluntary and that you are free to go.